Treatment of Gum Disease in Adults

 If you get a diagnosis for gum disease, take it seriously.
 Talk to your dentist about the treatment options and make appointments to start immediately.
 You can reverse gum disease if you find it during the early stages.
 Preventative appointments help dentists find gum disease before it becomes a big problem.
 Routine dental appointments and good hygiene can help lower your risk of gum disease, as well.
 Make an appointment with Edge Dental to maintain your oral health today.

 Preventative care dental visits help you maintain proper oral health.
 This includes preventing cavities and gum disease.
 When you find these problems early you may have more success resolving them.
 If you notice paint, sensitivity, or bleeding in your gums, call the dentist immediately.
 You may need to have a deep cleaning to get the gum disease under control.
 Your dentist can also teach you how to care for your teeth and gums properly during treatment.
 You may need a basic cleaning or an antibiotic if you have minor gum disease.
-Your dentist may also give you strict instructions for rinsing, brushing, and flossing.
+Your dentist near me may also give you strict instructions for rinsing, brushing, and flossing.
 Topical treatments may also be an option.
 The dentist may place an antibiotic gel under the gums or prescribe a medicated rinse.
 You may also need to get more than 2 cleanings a year while you recover.
 If you do not seek treatment for gum disease quickly, it may progress to a serious problem.
 You cannot reverse the damage from advanced gum disease.
 Your dentist can treat the gum disease, recommend treatment to protect and restore your teeth and gums.
 Dentists treat severe periodontal disease with bone and gum grafts.
 Your dentist may try a deep cleaning to begin treatment for both minor and severe gum disease.
 Doctors may also suggest scaling and root planing to get the situation under control.
 During this procedure, patients receive a local anesthetic.
 The dentist then removes plaque and tartar from under the gums and smooths out your teeth.
 The smoothing of the teeth allows the gums to reattach better.
-Visiting the dentist for routine care remains the best way to prevent gum disease.
+Visiting the dentist Houston for routine care remains the best way to prevent gum disease.
 If you get diagnosed with gum disease, work closely with your dentist to solve the problem.